raiden-network/raiden-services/docs/index.rst

 ``--registry-address``
     Defines the address of the token network registry to be used.

-    Defaults to the contract address that Raiden client uses for the given chain.
+    Defaults to the contract address that the Raiden client uses for the given chain.

 ``--user-deposit-contract-address``
     Defines the address of the user deposit contract to be used.

-    Defaults to the contract address that Raiden client uses for the given chain.
+    Defaults to the contract address that Raiden the client uses for the given chain.

 ``--start-block``
     Defines the block number at which the service starts syncing.

-    Defaults to the block number in which the earliest contract was deployed, but only if only predeployed contracts are used.
-Otherwise is set to 0.
+    Defaults to the block number in which the earliest contract was deployed, but only if predeployed contracts are used.
+Otherwise it is set to 0.

 ``--confirmations``
     Defines the number of blocks after which blocks are assumed confirmed.